Actions By The ACS Board Of Directors At Its June Meeting

-During its meeting in Baltimore on June 3–4, the American Chemical Society Board of Directors considered a number of key strategic issues and responded with several actions.
+During its June 1 meeting in Baltimore, the American Chemical Society Board of Directors considered a number of key strategic issues and responded with several actions.

-The Committee on Planning reported to the board on its discussions of ACS worldwide strategy and appropriate roles for ACS programs, products, and services within that strategy.
-The committee will continue its discussions at the fall meeting.

-The Committee on Grants & Awards (G&A) informed the board of the results of its votes to select the 2012 winners of the Priestley Medal and the Award for Volunteer Service to ACS.
-Robert S. Langer of Massachusetts Institute of Technology is the winner of the Priestley Medal (C&EN, June 13, page 7) and Ingrid Montes of the University of Puerto Rico, Río Piedras, is the winner of the Award for Volunteer Service to ACS (C&EN, June 13, page 10).
-The board voted, as recommended by G&A, to financially support several ACS national awards until they obtain external sponsors.
+The Committee on Grants & Awards (G&A) announced Stephen J. Lippard as the winner of the 2014 Priestley Medal and Robert A. Pribush as the winner of the Award for Volunteer Service to the American Chemical Society.
+On the recommendation of G&A, the board voted to approve society nominees for the Chemical Heritage Foundation’s 2014 Othmer Gold Medal and the National Inventors Hall of Fame and to provide financial support for several ACS awards.

-On the recommendation of the Board Operations & Technology Team (BOTT), the board agreed to a minor revision of its rules of engagement and was updated on BOTT’s recent activities to enhance the effectiveness of board operations.
+On the recommendation of the Committee on Professional & Member Relations, the board voted to support nominal cosponsorship of the Malta VI conference on “Frontiers of Science: Research & Education in the Middle East—A Bridge to Peace,” which will be held in November.

-Every three to five years, the board, with the Committee on Budget & Finance (B&F), holds a conference to discuss in detail the society’s finances and its financial objectives.
-At this meeting, the board and B&F participated in the conference “Ensuring the Society’s Financial Sustainability and Growth in a Period of Extraordinary Change.”
-At the conclusion, the participants discussed outcomes and next steps, and a report from this conference will be presented to the board at its August meeting.
+The Committee on Public Affairs & Public Relations briefed the board on recent congressional discussions and actions pertaining to peer review.
+The board voted to approve the “Peer Review: Ensuring High-Quality Science” statement as a public policy position of the society.

-ACS Executive Director and Chief Executive Officer Madeleine Jacobs and several of her direct reports updated the board on the activities of Chemical Abstracts Service, the ACS Publications Division, and the society’s general counsel.
-The general counsel report included an update on the ACS v.
-Leadscope litigation (C&EN, Aug.
-9, 2010, page 9).
+ACS Executive Director and Chief Executive Officer Madeleine Jacobs and her direct reports updated the board on the major challenges and projects the society faces this year, progress since the spring meeting, and the activities of Chemical Abstracts Service, the ACS Publications Division, and the society’s general counsel.

-The board continued discussions with ACS President-Elect Bassam Z. Shakhashiri on plans and priorities for his presidential year.
-The board also discussed the current regular session format and possible options for future sessions.
-The board’s Executive Committee will discuss options further, with input from the full board, and will provide more detailed recommendations by the August meeting.

-In December 2008, the board of directors authorized ACS to accept the Hach Scientific Foundation’s donation of more than $33 million.
-Most of the donation consisted of cash and securities.
-However, a small part of the donation was an office building in Fort Collins, Colo., that the society expected to sell.
-At this meeting, the board voted to authorize the sale of the property.
+The chair of the Committee on Executive Compensation provided the board with an extensive refresher briefing on the ACS executive compensation process and philosophy.
+The board receives reports from the committee and discusses compensation issues at nearly all of its meetings.

+The board discussed ways in which it can continue to operate in the most effective manner possible.
+Several ideas were offered, some of which will be implemented at future board meetings.

 Join the conversation